Bharatiya Janata Party – Telangana

-Telangana Bharatiya Janata Party (or BJP Telangana) is a state unit of the Bharatiya Janata Party in Telangana.
-The headquarters is located in Hyderabad, the capital of the state.
-The party appointed Bandi Sanjay Kumar as the president of the BJP Telangana and he is currently serving to this position from 2020.
+The Bharatiya Janata Party - Telangana (BJP - Telangana) (తెలంగాణ భారతీయ జనతా పార్టీ), also known as the Telangana - BJP, is the affiliate of the Bharatiya Janata Party in the Indian state of Telangana.
+The party is based in Hyderabad led by N. Ramchander Rao and he is the president of the BJP Telangana.

+The party currently holds 8 seats in the Lok Sabha from the state.
+Furthermore, the party has 3 seats in the Telangana Legislative Council and 8 seats in the Telangana Legislative Assembly.

 History

-After the formation of Telangana, BJP in alliance with Telugu Desam Party fought the 2014 Legislative Assembly election.
+After the formation of Telangana, the BJP in alliance with Telugu Desam Party fought the 2014 Legislative Assembly election.
 BJP won 5 seats in the newly formed Telangana Legislative Assembly.
 BJP also won a Lok Sabha seat from Secunderabad constituency in the simultaneously held 2014 Lok Sabha election.